OpenVoiceOS/ovos-docker/README.md

 podman-compose up -d
 ```

-If you want to change tag to deploy, update the `.env` file with the new value.
+If you want to change the tag to deploy, update the `.env` file with the new value.

 ## Skills management

-There are two *(2)* different ways to install a skill with Open Voice OS, each having pros and cons.
+There are two *(2)* different ways to install an Open Voice OS skill, each having pros and cons.

 ### Skill running inside ovos-core container

-The first way is to use the `skills.list` file within the `~/ovos/config/` directory, this file will act as a Python `requirements.txt` file.
-When the `ovos-core` container will start, it will look for this file and install the skills defined in there.
-These skills will have to be compatible with the `pip install` method which requires a `setup.py` file.
+The first way is to use the `skills.list` file within the `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.
+When the `ovos-core` container starts, it will look for this file and install the skills defined in there.
+These skills have to be compatible with the `pip install` method which requires a `setup.py` file.

 ```ini
 ovos-skill-volume==0.0.1 # Specific skill version on PyPi